slogan621/tscharts-chart/README.md

 This project is derived from the deprecated tscharts-station app at https://github.com/slogan621/tscharts-station.
-It provides a non-scheduler based way to access patient charts, less complicated to manage and easier to train patients to use.
+It provides a non-scheduler based way to access patient charts, less complicated to manage and easier to train volunteers to use.

 # Overview